-- 13. Close the Zircon dialog box and in the Measurement window, set the Receiver Pre- Average value to 16: the minimum required according to the standards. - 14.
-Quit Dirac and turn off the CI24 unit. - 15.
+- 3. If you enter a NRD height different from the default 4 m, Dirac will automatically adjust the (Adrienne) Window length, but you can also enter a Window length explicitly. - 4.
+Close the Zircon dialog box and in the Measurement window, set the Receiver Pre- Average value to 16: the minimum required according to the standards. - 5.
+Sound insulation measurements usually require longer stimulus lengths, so as a starting point you can for instance set it to 10.9 s. - 6.
+Quit Dirac and turn off the CI24 unit. - 7.
 If necessary, the dry-run folder can be deleted.